 - Wash your hands!
 Before you put in or take out your contacts, wash your hands with soap and water, then dry them with a clean towel.

 - Take your contacts out at night.
 As the solution works its magic cleaning and disinfecting your lenses, this rest period is when your eyes receive the oxygen they need to breathe.
 Even if your contacts are overnight-approved, it’s a good idea to take them out before you hit the hay anyway.

 - Rinse them out before you put them back in your eyes.
-A squirt of solution and a quick massage with your index finger and thumb should be all you need.
+A squirt of the solution and a quick message with your index finger and thumb should be all you need.

 - They’re called disposable for a reason.
 Even with regular maintenance and cleaning, protein build-up and other dirt will accumulate, so toss those bad boys when you’ve reached the designated time frame for use.